Jesse Plemons: 2020–present: Career expansion

+In 2022, Plemons starred in Charlie McDowell's noir thriller Windfall, which also marked his first credit as a producer.
+It was about this time Plemons noted that the number of people referring to him by his nickname "Meth Damon" had started to decline.
 In 2023, Plemons starred alongside Elizabeth Olsen in the HBO Max true crime series Love & Death and reunited with Martin Scorsese for a supporting role in his western-thriller Killers of the Flower Moon, which he starred in alongside Leonardo DiCaprio, Lily Gladstone and Robert De Niro.
 The film premiered at the 2023 Cannes Film Festival.
 In September 2022, Plemons was announced to be starring alongside Emma Stone, Willem Dafoe and Margaret Qualley in Yorgos Lanthimos's film Kinds of Kindness, which premiered at the 2024 Cannes Film Festival, where Plemons won the Best Actor award.

-In 2025, Plemons played a supporting role in the Robert De Niro-led Netflix political thriller series Zero Day, which reunited him with Love and Death director Lesli Linka Glatter, and a leading role in Lanthimos' black comedy Bugonia.
+In 2025, Plemons played a supporting role in the Robert De Niro-led Netflix political thriller series Zero Day, which reunited him with Love and Death director Lesli Linka Glatter.
+He ended the year with a leading role opposite Stone in Lanthimos' black comedy Bugonia.
 His performance in the latter received critical acclaim.
-He also reprised his role as Robert Daly in the seventh series of Black Mirror, in the episode "USS Callister: Into Infinity".
-In 2026, Plemons will play Plutarch Heavensbee in The Hunger Games prequel Sunrise on the Reaping.
+On casting Plemons, Lanthimos said: "He’s very sensitive to all kinds of emotions and triggers.
+It’s beautiful to see the little things that can make him do something different — a word you tell him, something that changes in the room.
+He absorbs everything.
+He allows the situation or the other actor to affect him.
+That vulnerability and generosity are great qualities for an actor."